Code-master2020/MPRAdecoder/readme.md

 You need to have the next packages in spyder environment:
 Bio, scipy, pandas, matplotlib, seaborn, openpyxl.

-To install them please input in command line:
+To install them please type:

-pip install package, e.g.: pip install Bio
+pip install package (e.g.: pip install Bio)

 To start analysis, you need to create directory containing files MPRAdecoder.py and parameters.py.